Riverkin: Co-creating new forms of river management and care

 - Identify with these groups practical ways riverkinship can apply to water management practices towards improved river-people-community wellbeing.

-Towards these ends, we are hosting a number of events in Knaresborough, North Yorkshire, in Spring and Summer 2025:
+Towards these ends, we have hosted a number of events in Knaresborough, North Yorkshire.

 Thursday 1 May, 4 - 6pm, Centre on Gracious Street, Knaresborough HG5 8AN.